Linters

 Most of our lint checks get performed by ./tools/lint.
 These include the following checks:

-• Check Python code with ruff.
+• Check Python code with Ruff.

-• Check Python formatting with Black and isort.
+• Check Python formatting with Ruff.

 • Check JavaScript and TypeScript code with ESLint.